psmedley/node-os2/doc/api/modules.md

 3. If X begins with './' or '/' or '../'
    a.
 LOAD_AS_FILE(Y + X)
    b.
 LOAD_AS_DIRECTORY(Y + X)
+   c.
+THROW "not found"
+4. If X begins with '#'
+   a.
+LOAD_PACKAGE_IMPORTS(X, dirname(Y))
+5. LOAD_PACKAGE_SELF(X, dirname(Y))
-4. LOAD_NODE_MODULES(X, dirname(Y))
+6. LOAD_NODE_MODULES(X, dirname(Y))
-5. THROW "not found"
+7. THROW "not found"

 LOAD_AS_FILE(X)
-1. If X is a file, load X as JavaScript text.
+1. If X is a file, load X as its file extension format.
 STOP
 2. If X.js is a file, load X.js as JavaScript text.
 STOP
 3. If X.json is a file, parse X.json to a JavaScript Object.
 STOP
 4. If X.node is a file, load X.node as binary addon.
 STOP

 LOAD_INDEX(X)
 1. If X/index.js is a file, load X/index.js as JavaScript text.
 STOP
 2. If X/index.json is a file, parse X/index.json to a JavaScript object.
 STOP
 3. If X/index.node is a file, load X/index.node as binary addon.
 STOP

 LOAD_AS_DIRECTORY(X)
 1. If X/package.json is a file,
    a.
 Parse X/package.json, and look for "main" field.
+   b.
+If "main" is a falsy value, GOTO 2.
-   b. let M = X + (json main field)
+   c. let M = X + (json main field)
-   c.
+   d.
 LOAD_AS_FILE(M)
-   d.
+   e.
 LOAD_INDEX(M)
+   f.
+LOAD_INDEX(X) DEPRECATED
+   g.
+THROW "not found"
 2. LOAD_INDEX(X)

 LOAD_NODE_MODULES(X, START)
 1. let DIRS = NODE_MODULES_PATHS(START)
 2. for each DIR in DIRS:
    a.
+LOAD_PACKAGE_EXPORTS(X, DIR)
+   b.
 LOAD_AS_FILE(DIR/X)
-   b.
+   c.
 LOAD_AS_DIRECTORY(DIR/X)

 NODE_MODULES_PATHS(START)
 1. let PARTS = path split(START)